 Parinya Punpongsanon, Daisuke Iwai, and Kosuke Sato.
 SoftAR: Visually Manipulating Haptic Softness Perception in Spatial Augmented Reality.
-IEEE Transactions on Visualization and Computer Graphics (Proceedings of IEEE International Symposium on Mixed and Augmented Reality 2015), Vol. 21, No. 11, PP. 1279-1288.
-Fukuoka, Japan, September 2015.
+IEEE Transactions on Visualization and Computer Graphics (Proceedings of IEEE International Symposium on Mixed and Augmented Reality 2015), Vol. 21, No. 11, pp. 1279-1288.
+November 2015.
+Best Student Research Award